Association of Independent Music Publishers (AIMP)

 Ree Guyer – Nashville Chapter President

 In 1985, Ree landed her first cut with the help of her friend, Bob Doyle.
 “Little Things,” recorded by the Oak Ridge Boys, became a #1 single.
-Ree moved to Nashville in November 1985 to open the music row office where the company remains today.
+Ree moved to Nashville in November of 1985 to open the music row office where the company remains today.
 Wrensong signed their first staff writer in 1986, Jon Vezner.
-Within eighteen months, he had his first two singles: “Just Can’t Sit Down Music,” recorded by Mel McDaniel, and “Trainwreck of Emotion,” recorded by Lorrie Morgan, as well as cuts with Ronnie Milsap, Reba, and the award-winning song, “Where’ve You Been,” recorded by his wife, Kathy Mattea.
+Within eighteen months, he had his first two singles: “Just Can’t Sit Down Music,” recorded by Mel McDaniel, and “Trainwreck of Emotion,” recorded by Lorrie Morgan, as well as cuts with Ronnie Milsap and Reba McEntire.

 In the last few years, Ree has focused on developing singer/songwriters.
-She was pivotal in launching the artist/writer careers of Ashley Monroe, Jon Randall and Trevor Rosen, member of the 2018 ACM and CMA Vocal Group of the Year, Old Dominion.
+She was pivotal in launching the artist/writer careers of Ashley Monroe, Jon Randall and Trevor Rosen, a member of Old Dominion.

 Tony D. Alexander – Atlanta Chapter President